24 May 2017 07:20:37

 So, in order to reduce redirects, make sure that the digital content you are sharing is located in a single place, and your visitors do not need to move from one page to another to just find a broken or redirected link.

-So, now that you know about these basic ways of speed optimization for your WordPress site, it is time to do a manual audit to speed up WordPress site.
+So, now that you know about these basic ways to speed up WordPress site, it is time to do a manual audit for website speed and performance optimization.
 Check out where your site is lacking and might be even you can troubleshoot it without much issue.
 If you think it is too much of a hassle, (which it is), feel free to contact us.
 Our in – house team of web developers can help you speed up your site.